continuousdemo/wordpress-eb-demo/README.md

 4. Click on **Save Changes**
 5. Goto the Current Status Tab
 6. Click on **Backup Now**, ensure all checks are checked.

+Note: If you have an error with updraft folder is not writtable, create the folder and give it permission: ```mkdir wp/wp-content/updraft ; chmod 777 wp/wp-content/updraft```

 UpdraftPlus Backup ensure we keep your WordPress state up to date on all environments and be able to restore a version if needed.